<“Why not just use git submodules?”

 <“CocoaPods is bad for the community, because it makes it too easy for users to add many dependencies.”

-This is akin to saying “guns kill people”, but everybody knows it’s really people who kill people (and psychotic bears with machetes).
+This is akin to saying "we should not have cars", as they make us lazy and we forget walking/running.
+Or "we should not use IDEs" as they make us bad programmers, who can't code in editor and can't remember syntax.
 Furthermore, this reasoning applies to basically any means of fetching code (e.g. git) and as such is not a discussion worth having.

 What is worth discussing, however, is informing the user to be responsible.
 Ironically enough, the original author of CocoaPods is convinced using a lot of dependencies is a really bad idea.
 For practical advice on how to deal with this, you should read this blog post by Manfred Stienstra.

 <“CocoaPods uses workspaces, which are considered user data.
 Why does it not use normal sub-projects?”